e18e/e18e/docs/blog/september-contributions-showcase.md

 While it didn't happen in September, it still deserves a mention thanks to how many of the talks mentioned the e18e community.

-Our own Bjorn did an excellent talk on performance ([watch here](https://viteconf.org/24/replay/performance)).
-Similarly, the great people at [Storybook](https://storybook.js.org/) explained a lot of their efforts to reduce their install footprint and how they've collaborated with the e18e community ([watch here](https://viteconf.org/24/replay/storybook)).
+Our own Bjorn did [an excellent talk on performance](https://viteconf.org/24/replay/performance).
+Similarly, the great people at [Storybook](https://storybook.js.org/) explained a lot of their efforts to reduce their install footprint and how they've [collaborated with the e18e community](https://viteconf.org/24/replay/storybook).

 ## Get involved